Diana Coupland: Career

 Coupland serenades the opening scene of the film Flannelfoot (1953) in which she featured as a nightclub singer.
 In 1959, she was unexpectedly cast by Joan Littlewood as Sally in the Theatre Workshop musical Make Me An Offer, and soon appeared in West End shows such as Gigi and Not Now, Darling.

 She made her television debut in a 1961 episode of Emergency – Ward 10.
-Her other early roles were in Dixon of Dock Green, The Wednesday Play, Softly, Softly and Z-Cars.
+Her other early roles were in Dixon of Dock Green, Maigret, The Wednesday Play, Softly, Softly and Z-Cars.
 After playing a mother in Please Sir! and the Siberian wife in Mel Brooks's film The Twelve Chairs (1970), she was cast as Jean Abbott, the long-suffering wife of Sid James's character, in Bless This House, which began its run in February 1971.
 She reprised the role in the 1972 feature film, and continued in the role until James died in 1976.
 She appeared in several other films, including The Millionairess (1960), The Family Way (1966), Charlie Bubbles (1967), Spring and Port Wine (1970), The Rise and Rise of Michael Rimmer (1970), The Best Pair of Legs in the Business (1972) and Operation Daybreak (1975).

 She also dubbed the singing voices of actresses who could not sing, including Lana Turner in Betrayed, and provided the demo for Ursula Andress's performance of the song "Underneath the Mango Tree" in the first James Bond film Dr. No, her demo performance features in an earlier scene where Bond listens to a phonograph.
 She gave up professional singing in the 1960s.

 During the late 1970s and 1980s, Coupland appeared in Wilde Alliance, Triangle, Dickens of London and Juliet Bravo.
 Her casting in Triangle occurred after the death of the actor originally due to play the owner of the shipping line.
 She had been on the set with her husband, a director on the programme, and was offered the part.
 She appeared in an episode of One Foot in the Grave in 1992, and in 2000 had a six-week role as Maureen Carter in EastEnders.
 Following this, Coupland appeared in Doctors, Casualty and in 2005 Rose and Maloney, her final television appearance.